-At DiTommaso Lubin, we have decades of experience representing companies with all types of business and commercial disputes.
+At Lubin Austermuehle, P.C., we have decades of experience representing companies with all types of business and commercial disputes.
 Among other matters, our firm handles shareholder, member, or partner freeze-out claims, stolen corporate opportunity cases, excessive compensation claims, UCC litigation, and trade defamation actions.
 We can also represent business owners and professionals in issues involving business operations, employment, real estate transactions, taxes, and matters regarding bankruptcy.

 The scope and quality of our services are reflected by the variety of well-established and complex business entities we represent.
-Clients we have represented or continue to represent include: Experian, Molex, Leslie Hindman Auctions, Aspen Marketing Services, Inc., DiMucci Family Corporations, Simplot Corporation, McDonald's Corporation, Fontanini Italian Meats, Flynn Beverage Corporation, Concord Homes, Lexington Homes, Dean Foods Corporation, Berthold Types, Motorola Mobile Management Co., and Tulip Food Company, Converged Communications Systems, Chubb Group of Insurance Companies, Liberty Mutual Fire Insurance Company, Lectura Montessori School, Inc., Bleuchip International, Inc., CI Financial Corp, Bob Rohrman Auto Group, and Epsilon.
+Clients we have represented or continue to represent include: Experian, Molex, Leslie Hindman Auctions, Aspen Marketing Services, Inc., DiMucci Family Corporations, Simplot Corporation, McDonald's Corporation, Fontanini Italian Meats, Flynn Beverage Corporation, Concord Homes, Lexington Homes, Dean Foods Corporation, Berthold Types, Motorola Mobile Management Co., Tulip Food Company, Converged Communications Systems, Chubb Group of Insurance Companies, Liberty Mutual Fire Insurance Company, Lectura Montessori School, Inc., Bleuchip International, Inc., CI Financial Corp, Bob Rohrman Auto Group, and Epsilon.

-Our Chicago attorneys work hard to protect the rights of our clients in business disputes and many other forms of litigation.
+Our Chicago business lawyers work hard to protect the rights of our clients in business disputes and many other forms of litigation.
 We represent entities throughout Illinois, including in Cook, DuPage, Lake, Kane, McHenry, and Will Counties.
 Our firm also serves businesses in other states throughout the Mid-West region, such as Indiana, Wisconsin, and Iowa.
-If you need assistance with a commercial litigation matter, contact us online or by phone at (877) 990-4990 or (630) 333-0000 to schedule an appointment.
+If you need assistance with a commercial litigation matter, contact us online or by phone at 833-306-4933 or 630-333-0333 to schedule an appointment.